abhinavmcs/CrowdBehavioralDataset/README.md

 # CrowdBehavioralDataset
 We have provided pedestrian walking behavioural dataset in the indoor environment that has more than 100 scenarios.
-Essential behaviour considered are Overtaking, Crossing, Following,Together, Narror Door, Unorganized chaining.
+Essential behaviour considered are Overtaking, Crossing, Following, Together, Narrow Door, Unorganized chaining.
 Some sample simulation of pedestrian walking-behaviour in the separate folder is also provided.
 We have Utilized ChAOS animation open software for simulating the crowd.
 References:https://project.inria.fr/crowdscience/project/ocsr/chaos/